 This course involves the clinical application of theory, research and specific nursing interventions with a focus on the childbearing family.
 This course is reserved for students admitted to the ASD track.
-(Formerly NRS 383)
+Prerequisite(s): NRS 2311, NRS 2411, NRS 2415 Corequisite(s): NRS 3321